The information listed below was written by

 Billings was the best known and the most prolific composer of choral music in 18th century America.

-He composed several hundred pieces for chorus published in six collections between 1770 and 1794.
+He composed over one hundred pieces for chorus published in six collections between 1770 and 1794.
 The music includes: psalm tunes, hymns, anthems and set pieces.

 His best known tune is titled, CHESTER (first published in 1770; with additional stanzas in 1778, and a new text not by him in 1786) -- it was sung in the first episode of the acclaimed HBO television series, JOHN ADAMS.